top of page

 Sculptures in Selárdalur

-At Patreksfjörður, you take the road Bíldudalsvegur Nr.
-63, which will take you to the next fjord Tálknafjörður and a small village with the same name.
-At the bottom of the fjord, you can drive the short distance on Road 671 to visit the Tálknafjörður village or continue on Road Nr.
-63 over the Hálfdán mountain pass that takes you to the large fjord Arnarfjörður – Eagles’ fjord.
-I recommend that you drive to Bíldudalur village when you are over Hálfdán and take a digression on road Nr.
-619 Ketildalavegur to the valley Selárdalur and view the many interesting sculptures.
+At Patreksfjörður, you take the road Bíldudalsvegur number 63, which will take you to the next fjord Tálknafjörður and a small village with the same name.
+At the bottom of the fjord, you can drive the short distance on Road 671 to visit the Tálknafjörður village or continue on Road number 63 over the Hálfdán mountain pass that takes you to the large fjord Arnarfjörður – Eagles’ fjord.
+I recommend that you drive to Bíldudalur village when you are over Hálfdán and take a digression on road number 619 Ketildalavegur to the valley Selárdalur and view the many interesting sculptures.
 The small church and the house are quite interesting and so is the road to Selárdalur.
 Unfortunately, you need to drive the same road back to Bíldudalur village to continue your drive through the magnificent landscape of Arnarfjörður fjord.

 Dynjandi the spectacular waterfall